Tennessee Military and Veterans Benefits

 This program will fund no more than 120 undergraduate semester hours or 40 graduate semester hours of study.

-Currently serving in the Tennessee National Guard in good standing
+- Currently serving in the Tennessee National Guard in good standing (not flagged) through the end of the academic term

 Application packets must be completed within 90 days of course completion.